-As part of the permitting process, Americas Gold has completed archaeological surveys in operational and project areas, including the San Rafael-El Cajón area.
+As part of the permitting process, Americas Gold and Silver has completed archaeological surveys in operational and project areas, including the San Rafael-El Cajón area.

 Most mining and processing activities are carried out under the terms of Authorization of Environmental Impact ("AEI") and Change of Land Use permits ("Cambio de Uso de Suelo" or "CUS"), issued by the Mexican Secretaria de Medio Ambiente y Recursos Naturales (The Secretariat of Environment and Natural Resources, or "SEMARNAT").
 An AEI permit was issued in 2007 to allow for the construction of a process plant and tailings storage facility on site and another AEI permit was issued in 2014 to allow for the construction of the El Cajón mine and project area.
 A bond was not required.
-To maintain these permits in good standing, Americas Gold must report on activities on an annual basis, particularly any changes such as an increase in production.
+To maintain these permits in good standing, Americas Gold and Silver must report on activities on an annual basis, particularly any changes such as an increase in production.
 Applications to extensions to both permits are submitted and renewed in the ordinary course.
+On April 1, 2024, SEMARNAT issued a 10-year AEI for the Los Braceros Mill.
+A required yearly-compliance warranty bond is in place.
+Application to El Cajón , San Rafael and Zone 120 AEI was submitted in the ordinary course, we are currently waiting for the issuance of the corresponding documents.

 Exploration activities, particularly drilling, are also governed by SEMARNAT regulations.
-Various authorization for a CUS are held by Americas Gold.
+Various authorization for a CUS are held by Americas Gold and Silver.
 The approval of affected surface rights holders is required as part of the permitting and drilling process.

-There are 14 communities distributed in five ejidos in the vicinity of Americas Gold's mining concessions, including the capital of the municipality, Cosalá.
-Americas Gold is the major local employer.
+There are 14 communities distributed in five ejidos in the vicinity of Americas Gold and Silver's mining concessions, including the capital of the municipality, Cosalá.
+Americas Gold and Silver is the major local employer.
 100% of the Company's employees have full-time contracts; 70% of the Company's employees live in the municipality of Cosalá and 80% are native to the state of Sinaloa.